Lux0926/ASPRM/train/readme.md

-We publicly released our training parameters to enable replication of our PRM training process on our data.
+We publicly released our training scripts to enable replication of our PRM training process on our data.

 #Example
 ```bash
 CUDA_VISIBLE_DEVICES=0,1,2,3 deepspeed --module openrlhf.cli.train_prm \